Router Security IP Addresses Website by

 Whew.

-This custom, however, makes it easier for malware to find the router, so you are a bit safer if your router is not the number 1 device.
+This custom, however, makes it easier for malware to find the router, so you are a bit safer if your router is not device number 1.
 In fact, I would avoid assigning anything to the number 1.

 For example, in September 2018, malware was found targeting routers on 7 different subnets, but in each case it assumed the router's IP address ended in 1.